Ma-ve/Flow.Launcher.Plugin.FancyEmoji/README.md

 Ported by [Mave](https://github.com/Ma-ve), from [Wox.Plugin.FancyEmoji by 821C3](https://github.com/821C3/Wox.Plugin.FancyEmoji)

-## Fancy Emoji plugin for Flow Laucher, featuring @openmoji graphics
+## Fancy Emoji plugin for Flow Launcher, featuring @openmoji graphics

 ### Usage
 Search for an emoji and get it directly into your clipboard, ready to paste anywhere 📋